OpenSSL::X509::Request can't sign() an OpenSSL::PKey::EC

 req.subject = OpenSSL::X509::Name.parse('CN=whatever')

 - rb_define_method() the missing private? and public? methods

 - rename public_key? to public? and private_key? to private?

 Judging by the source code, this should be present in branch 1.8 as well.

-#2 Updated by Martin Bosslet over 2 years ago
+#2 Updated by Martin Bosslet almost 3 years ago

 Unfortunately it's not done by simply renaming the methods appropriately.
 It still would fail because OpenSSL::PKey::EC#public_key returns an OpenSSL::PKey::EC::Point instead of another OpenSSL::PKey::EC, and as a consequence, there's no reference to an EVP_PKEY that is needed internally.
 The whole EC interface needs an overhaul.
 I'll set up a parent task referencing all the issues that piled up since the release of 1.9.3.
 The goal would be to make EC follow the general PKey interface, allowing to use them interchangeably wherever a PKey instance is expected.

 #3 Updated by Yusuke Endoh about 2 years ago